OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 6\.
 User generated content

-Spotify users may post, upload and/or contribute (“post”) content to the Service, including pictures, text and playlist compilations (**“User Content”**).
-You represent that you have the right to post any User Content which you post to the Service, and that such User Content, or its use by us as contemplated by this Agreement, does not violate these Agreements, applicable law, or the intellectual property rights of others.
+Spotify users may post, upload and/or contribute (“post”) content to the Service, including pictures, text and playlist compilations (“**User Content**”).
+You are solely responsible for any User Content you provide and for any consequences thereof.
+You represent that you have the right to post any User Content which you post to the Service, and that such User Content, or its use by us as contemplated by this Agreement, does not: (a) violate these Agreements, applicable law, or the intellectual property or publicity rights of others. or (b) imply any affiliation, endorsement, approval or cooperation with you or your User Content by Spotify or any artist, band, label, entity or individual without express written consent from such individual or entity.
 You grant us a non-exclusive, transferable, sub-licensable, royalty-free, worldwide license to use any User Content that you post on or in connection with Spotify.
 This license lasts until you terminate your Spotify account, except in the case of User Content that you have published, made public and/or share with others.
 Aside from the rights specifically granted herein, you retain ownership of all rights, including intellectual property rights, in the User Content that you post to the Spotify Service, except that, where applicable under Local Country law, you agree to waive your right to be identified as the author of any User Content on the Spotify Service and your right to object to derogatory treatment of such User Content.

 Spotify does not monitor, review, or edit User Content, but reserves the right to remove or disable access to any User Content for any or no reason, including but not limited to, User Content that, in Spotify’s sole discretion, violates these Agreements.
 Spotify may take these actions without prior notification to you.
 Removal or disabling of access to User Content shall be at our sole discretion, and we do not promise to remove or disable access to any specific User Content.